Johnermac/ecce/README.md

 ![image](https://user-images.githubusercontent.com/115858996/216793233-bea34637-fbe0-413b-a0fd-2c5576f38650.png)

--> To use stealth mode, browser Tor must be opened and connected
+-> To use stealth mode: the Tor browser must be opened and connected.

--> Linux: Don't run with 'root'
+-> On Linux: do not run with 'root'.

--> Make sure you have permission to the current directory to save the prints
+-> Ensure that you have permission to the current directory to save the prints